Mark Shimada

 También podría gustarte

-Emily's family adventure in learning how to "check in" and "check out" from places, items, and experiences.
-From museums to cafes and parks, every step is an opportunity to explore and connect.
-Dive into this story to master these essential English phrasal verbs.
+Max and Lily's experiences show the importance of mastering the use of "make up" and "make out" in everyday adventures.
+This story is perfect for learners eager to explore the use of English phrasal verbs!
 Listen to the story’s audio on the Latudio LAT Facebook page.
 Practice writing sentences there in the comments.
 Try the Latudio app and type in the verb in the MyWords > MySentences feature for more.

 Verbos compuestos en inglés